Choro-Q: Video games

-Dozens of Choro Q video games using the Choro-Q brand and themes have been released.
+Dozens of video games using the Choro-Q brand and themes have been released.
 These games, which have been released on many platforms, are racing genre with varying customization and RPG elements.
 Many of the games have been ported and translated with moderate success internationally, sometimes under the Choro-Q name, but also under other names such as Penny Racers, Gadget Racers and Road Trip.